Thank you…

 Christian Toto is the proprietor of Hollywood in Toto.
 He posted his year-end 10-best list yesterday, with Thank You For Your Service leading the parade.
-Of the movies I saw in 2017, Thank You For Service was the only one that shook me up, taught me something I didn’t know and made me want to learn more, all while increasing my gratitude and respect for the service to which we pay tribute in the stock slogan that gives the movie its title.
+Of the movies I saw in 2017, Thank You For Service was the only one that moved me, shook me up, taught me something I didn’t know and made me want to learn more, all while increasing my gratitude and respect for the service to which we pay tribute in the stock slogan that gives the movie its title.

 Christian writes: “The film’s depiction of soldiers adjusting to civilian life proved brutal.
 We all need to see a movie like Service to understand the pressures they face once the shooting stops.
 Writer/director Jason Hall, who wrote American Sniper, expertly captured the emotions of the soldier re-integrating back into society.”